top of page

 I’m glad you’re here.

-I’ve spent years serving congregations in rural eastern North Carolina, preaching week by week, gathering people around Scripture, and listening to the questions that surface when faith meets real life.
+I’ve spent nearly two decades serving congregations in rural eastern North Carolina, preaching week by week, gathering people around Scripture, and listening to the questions that surface when faith meets real life.
 I hold a Master of Divinity from Duke Divinity School, but far more of what shaped this work came from sitting with people who were learning—slowly—how to trust, pray, and follow without having everything settled.

 Much of what you’ll read here began as sermons, Bible studies, and long reflections that refused to hurry toward answers.
 Over time, they became an invitation to stay with Jesus in the words he spoke—the red letters—and to notice how those words continue to form us when we give them room.